droe/xnumon/test/SPEC.md

 Logs are simply read from `/var/log/xnumon.log`; the framework does not know how to start and stop xnumon.

-The test runner has no notion of failure due to macOS bugs (radar) and failure due to bugs in the code or test cases.
-Test cases that fail due to macOS bugs should currently be disabled by commenting the respective spec out in order to allow the test framework to be used for testing code during development.
-This could be fixed by introducing a notion of "this spec can fail due to radar XY".

 There should be more and better convenience helpers simplifying common tasks in test cases and reducing code duplication.